jungikim/LearnToSystemDesign/ContentRecommendation_take1_currentKNowledge.md

 ### similarity measure (U-U or V-V)
-- feature vector -> cosine similarity (other/better measures?)
+- feature vector or embedding of some sort -> cosine similarity (other/better measures?)
-- embedding of some sort -> FAISS
+- FAISS: speed up embedding similarity with GPU
 - if this is bottleneck, reduce search space with pre-computed K-means
   - or just consider certain factor combinations such as (age group, region, gender) as a cluster